-are also edible and are a common vegetable in the Philippines and
+are also edible and are a common vegetable in the Philippines,

-The flavor of this fruit is often described as a blend of zucchini, green bean and cucumber.
+The flavor of chayote fruit is often described as a blend of zucchini, green bean and cucumber, which is fairly accurate.
 The flesh is starchy and stays reasonably firm when cooked.
-Chayote is a good source of vitamins C and B6, folate, potassium, magnesium and fiber.
+Chayote is rich in vitamins C and B6, folate, potassium, magnesium and fiber.

-Buying: Available in all markets serving Latin American communities and often in markets serving Southeast Asian or Indian communities.
+Buying: Chayotes are available in all markets serving Latin American communities and often in markets serving Southeast Asian or Indian communities.
 Look for smooth fresh appearance and no bruises, soft spots or discoloration.
 If you can find a variety with dark green skin it will probably be more flavorful but the light green variety dominates the markets.
 Young ones with thin skin don't have to be peeled.

 Storing: They'll keep a few days at room temperature or about a week refrigerated.
 They need fairly high humidity so they won't shrivel.

 Cooking: If your chayotes are mature with thick skins you need to peel them, The toughest skins are easy to remove after cooking, and young chayotes with tender skins can be eaten skin-on.
 In the middle are the ones with skins too tough to eat but too tender to pull off easily.

 I've read that if you peel them raw they exude a sticky substance that's difficult to wash off your hands.
 I've peeled plenty with a vegetable peeler but have failed to experience this substance.

 Inside are two large embryonic leaves (cotyledon).
-These are a tasty morsel with a lightly nutty flavor, generally eaten by the cook as soon as the chayotes are done and seldom get to the table.
-The seed coat that surrounds the embryo is soft so needs not be removed.
+These are a tasty morsel with a lightly nutty flavor, generally eaten by the cook as soon as the chayotes are done, and seldom getting to the table.
+The seed coat that surrounds the embryo is soft so need not be removed.

 Chayote chunks can be put into soups raw if the soup will have a reasonably long cooking time, otherwise steam or simmer until done, about 20 to 25 minutes, and add to the recipe when it is almost done.